-There is no greater irresponsibility than standing by and watching your nation lose control of its socio-political fabric.
-The starting point of all achievement is desire.
+There is no greater irresponsibility than standing by and watching your nation lose control of its socio-cultural and political fabric.
+We have stood by and therefore been effectively complicit in the fraudulent Zimbabwean electoral process.
+However, all is not lost, change is possible; the starting point of all change is desire.

 I can confidently argue that Welshman Ncube espouses great political ideas befitting of a diverse socioeconomic and political space as Zimbabwe but he stands no chance of winning a Zimbabwean presidential election because of his ethnic background.